What do I do if my child swallows hand sanitiser?

 Generally the hand sanitiser will pass through the child, possibly causing mild diarrhoea, but they should recover quickly and not have any long-term effects.

-What to do if your child has a sever reaction
+What to do if your child has a severe reaction

 If your child starts exhibiting extreme reactions after swallowing hand sanitiser, such as their breathing becoming depressed, their heart rate going up or their blood pressure or temperature falling, do not hesitate to call 000 for an ambulance.